Executive Council of New Hampshire

-The Executive Council of the State of New Hampshire (commonly known as the Governor's Council) is the executive body of the U.S. state of New Hampshire.
+The Executive Council of the State of New Hampshire (colloquially referred to as the Governor's Council) is the executive body of New Hampshire in the United States.
 The Executive Council advises the Governor on all matters and provides a check on the governor's power.
-While the governor retains the right to veto legislation passed by the New Hampshire General Court, and commands the New Hampshire National Guard, the council has veto power over pardons, contracts with a value greater than $10,000, and nominations.
+While the governor retains the right to veto legislation passed by the New Hampshire General Court and commands the New Hampshire National Guard, the council has overruling power on pardons, contracts with a value greater than $10,000, and nominations.
 The Executive Council Chambers have been located in the New Hampshire State House since the chambers were added to the capitol in 1909.

 Construction

 The Executive Council is made up of five councilors elected for two-year terms by their respective districts.
 The General Court divides the state into five districts by population, as needed for the public good, with each district containing approximately 275,500 residents.